Advancing your career at SEA

 SEA’s academic programming provides senior enlisted personnel with a solid understanding of national security strategy, joint force operations, and leadership skills.
 Coursework focuses on communications, management, ethics, and mission accomplishment in a global environment.

-The SEA program lasts 11 weeks, including a three-week residency in Newport, Rhode Island, a one week nonacademic period between phases, and seven weeks of facilitated distance learning before arriving on campus.
+The SEA program lasts 11 weeks, including a three-week residency, a one week nonacademic period between phases, and seven weeks of facilitated distance learning before arriving on campus.

 The in-residence portion of your SEA experience builds upon what you’ve learned through distance learning.
 While on campus, you’ll attend seminars, hear from guest speakers, participate in group activities, work on physical conditioning, and, sometimes, take field trips.

 Specific lessons include topics such as group dynamics, feedback skills, counseling and mentoring, and impromptu speaking.
 Learn more

 There are four categories of students attending the NAVY SEA.
 Which category you are in determines who actually pays for your travel.
 Typically, 80% or more of our students fall into the first category--NAVY TAD.

 NAVY TAD (Active Duty and FTS) students Click to Open

 For U.S. NAVY Active Duty and FTS students attending in a TAD status, the SEA is your funding source.
 We pay for you to travel to-and-from your Homeport to the SEA.
 You MUST have an active Defense Travel System (DTS) account, and you MUST have an active, non-expired Government Credit Card to attend.
 Travel information will be available in Blackboard (Bb) once the course starts so you can complete your DTS Authorization (aka Travel Orders) and Voucher (aka Travel Claim).

 For NAVY PCS students, the detailer pays for your Travel.
 You simply show up per your PCS orders.
 The SEA does not have any role in generating your orders or your funding.